corvuscorae/z3/README.md

         - cannot be on a fence

 ### Next
+- [ ] make on fence generation less biased (generate more values along the top as well as the left)
 - [ ] refactor to output (x,y) pairs
 - [ ] add functionality to take constraints as inputs
 - [ ] rework for use in a game engine (such as Phaser)